 - Lid may pop up

-This 10-inch, 18/8 stainless steel pan cooks eggs in two cups of water, and the tiny holes in the insert transfer the steam for cooking.
-It also comes with a removable tray, silicone spatula, Teflon-coated egg cups, and a clear glass cover with a steam vent.
+This 10-inch, 18/8 stainless steel egg poaching pan cooks the eggs in two cups of water, and the tiny holes in the insert transfer the steam for cooking.
+It comes with a removable tray, silicone spatula, Teflon-coated non-stick egg cups, and a clear glass cover with a steam vent.

 - Can hold large eggs